Wattabout2ndBrkfst/PFRPG-Character-Wealth-Extension/README.md

 ## Dependencies
 Tested and works with Fantasy Grounds Classic Client 3.3.10
-Has not been tested on Fantasy Grounds Unity
+Tested and works with Fantasy Grounds Unity 4.0.0

+## Compatibility with Other Extensions
 This extension adds a new command to use for the Host.
 It does not modify anything else besides this.

 ## Installation